 A cron job, or simply cron, is a job scheduler that you set up on a machine or server to perform tasks at a specific interval.
 For example, a cron job might execute a script that sends emails to users on a specific day.
 Since these jobs are highly customizable, you can do things like set a cron job to run every 60 minutes or only run on Saturdays and Sundays.

 In this post, we’ll cover what cron is and how to start, stop, and restart cron jobs.
+We'll also introduce Airplane schedules as a powerful alternative that you can get started with for free.

 What are cron jobs?